fluxcd/website/content/en/blog/2026-08-03-how-large-is-this-change/index.md

 Kustomization, so that inventory is a design decision.
 Several narrow ones bound the damage in a way one broad one cannot.

-**Set `prune: false` where an empty inventory is never legitimate.** Blunt, but for the Kustomizations holding your cluster's foundations it is the correct blunt instrument.
+**Set `prune: false` where an empty inventory is never legitimate.** Be clear about what this costs, because it is not free: with pruning off, every *intentional* removal leaves an orphan behind.
+Delete an obsolete ConfigMap from Git and it stays in the cluster, unmanaged and unnoticed, until someone removes it by hand.
+You are trading the risk of catastrophic deletion for a steady accrual of technical debt.
+For the Kustomizations holding your cluster's foundations that is usually the right trade, and it is the wrong one nearly everywhere else.

 **Know what is managed before it changes.** `flux tree kustomization` will show you the inventory.
 It is worth looking at the number occasionally; most people have never seen it.